City at heart of Jewish deportations confronts past

 But historians and activists were not so shocked, saying that young people generally had a good grasp of the big picture, even if they lacked knowledge of the specific historical event.

 The general secretary of the AFMA, an association dedicated to preserving the memory of World War II in the Drancy, told FRANCE 24 that the Vel d’Hiv round-up was “just one episode within a wider context of occupation and deportation.”

 Beyond the annual wreath-laying ceremonies, the city plays an active role in making sure its youth is taught about France’s dark past.
 Every student pays a visit to the boxcar or the AFMA’s mini-museum in the Cité de la Muette at least once during their school years.

 Anaïs Legendre, a 20-year-old youth counsellor from Drancy, recalls being struck by the displays about Auschwitz when she visited the AFMA’s museum as a high-schooler.
 “On the other hand, I don’t remember being taught about the Vel d’Hiv round-up at school.
 I found out about it later, when reading a novel,” she told FRANCE24.

 Her colleague at Drancy’s youth club Anissa Labiod sounded surprised.
 “My high-school history teacher covered it at great length, and even had a former deportee come and tell us about it in person,” she said, adding: “It’s shocking!
-Imagine suddenly having the police knock on your door at 5 am to round you up?”
+Imagine suddenly having the police knock on your door at 5 am to round you up?”it

 “The first prize is a visit to extermination camps such as Buchenwald, and two years ago, the city hall funded an additional trip to Auschwitz for the winners,” he added.